Edwin's Place HDFC

 The building will have a 24/7 attended lobby, a state-of-the-art camera system, and exterior lighting that will enhance community safety.
 The building will have a multipurpose room available for community events and meetings.
 There will be many Green features including green roof, energy star appliances, water conserving fixtures, and other sustainable design elements.

 Low-Income Working Single Adults & Families

-Critical to the success of AAPC’s housing management model is our commitment to inclusive, mixed-income communities.
+Critical to the success of AAPCI’s housing management model is our commitment to inclusive, mixed-income communities.
 Rather than being marginalized in quasi-institutional settings, our formerly homeless tenants live alongside a diverse group of low-income professionals.
-In addition to making it possible for street homeless individuals to renew their lives; the affordability, security, and prime location of AAPC’s housing enables our tenants for whom city life would not otherwise be financially feasible; to contribute to the unique character of the Big Apple.
+In addition to making it possible for street homeless individuals to renew their lives; the affordability, security, and prime location of AAPCI’s housing enables our tenants for whom city life would not otherwise be financially feasible; to contribute to the unique character of the Big Apple.
 Some are young people newly embarking on an independent life, while others are winding down their careers or cutting down on expenses after retirement.

 HIV and AIDS

 The high cost of health care and life-saving medications for people living with HIV/AIDS and homelessness often forces individuals with the illness to have to choose between their health and housing.
 In addition, persons living with HIV/AIDS are more likely to lose their jobs due to discrimination or as a result of frequent health-related absences.
 Up to half of all HIV positive individuals are thus at risk of becoming homeless.